 Spelling begins with the teaching of Twinkl phonics in EYFS and our KS1 class.
 We follow the Twinkl spelling programme which delivers the spelling patterns as set out by the National Curriculum.
 This entails a weekly taught spelling session for each year group, with spellings then being learnt by children over the week.
-There is an expectation that children then use their weekly spellings in their written work, with spelling lists being displayed each week on the working wall.
+There is an expectation that children then use their weekly spellings in their written work, with spelling lists being displayed each week in the classroom.